aryan68125/neovim-config-lua/README.md

 # My neovim keyboard short cuts:
-ctrl + w = switches focus between the Neotree and neovim text editor ctrl + c = allows you to type neovim commands
+ctrl + w = switches focus between the Neotree and neovim text editor ctrl + c = allows you to type neovim commands press i = To start typing again in neovim
 /search = / and then type the word that you want to search in your current file in neovim :q! = will not save any changes
 :wq = will write changes and then quits neovim
 :w =  will save the file without quitting the neovim :Lazy sync = Will sync your new lazy packages and install it in the neovim text editor
-  - I, U, H, S will allow you to change between different tabs in you lazy package manager window
+  - I, U, H, S will allow you to change between different tabs in you lazy package manager window :Neotree = This will open a terminal directory tree just like in vs code for neovim

+# neovim Trouble shooting
+## If Neotree fails to open a file then
+Run these neovim commands to resolve this issue
+:Lazy update
+:TSUpdate